kylasweb/FairForge/FAAIRGOAI_MIGRATION_STATUS.md

 **Status: READY FOR PRODUCTION DEPLOYMENT** 🚀

-The application is now fully migrated to Puter.js and ready for deployment on Vercel with the provided production credentials.
+The application is now fully migrated to FaairgoAI and ready for deployment on Vercel with the provided production credentials.